What if what you perceive as a weakness or defect, may actually be your super power?

 Did you ever have moments you just know you will remember all your life?
 That was one of those moments for me.

-I have a knack for detecting and calling out bullshit!
-And because of it I’ve been called a bitch.
+You see, I have a habit of detecting and calling out bullshit!
+And because of it I’ve been called the b-word.

 I have invested so much time, money and energy trying to eradicate this part of me.
 Went on meditation retreats.
 Read so many books on self-improvement.
 And took so many self-development workshops just so I could manage it!

 But it wasn’t until that moment, hearing Debbie Ford, who since has passed away, deliver her message to me:

 Laure, what you consider a weakness, a defect is actually your strength, your super power if you can just allow it, embrace it and own it.

 In order to deliver the gifts that I have to deliver, I have to call my clients’ bullshit!
 I have to shake them out of their victimhood in order for them to emancipate themselves from their toxic thinking, eating and habituating.
 And be the ball of fire they really are.